Ravibio/Scene_Forge/docs/Line_Array.md

 # Limitations

-Doesn't work for multiple selected objects as of now.
+Doesn't work for multiple selected objects.
 To make it work group them all together.